 Now what you need to remember is that certain niches will have different “competitiveness” as well so you have to take that into account.

 For example; the keywords you get when you type in “insurance” into AnswerThePublic will be far more competitive than when you type in “car seat covers” just because the “insurance niche” is overall a much more competitive.

 I hope that makes sense.

 How To Write Content For Low Competition Keywords

 Now, just because they are considered low competition keywords, that does not mean that you should not take the time to really make those posts as awesome as they can be.

-That is wrong and that is why YOU DO NOT have the rankings you want.
+This may be the reason why YOU DO NOT have the rankings you want.

-Those type of posts would give you a boost in rankings and some page 1 positions, even if you are a completely new website.
+Those type of posts would give you a boost in rankings – and some page 1 positions – even if you are a completely new website.

 How Do You Target High Competition Keywords?